 Given human nature, this is the only idea that might unify humankind.
 This is the most sensible meaning to be found in our small and fragile existence, the most logical worldview that satisfies our religious intuitions, which so adamantly claim that we are more than some vain cosmic accident.
 This is the only reason to think that we are part of something worth loving—that our existence is something worth preserving.
 And this is a reality that every intelligent being must realize, if its being is to be continued beyond a pale blue dot.

 This is the truth, if such a truth exists.

-This is the end of Part 1: The Truth.
-In the next part of my blog, One System, I will describe the practical implications of my philosophy, assuming it’s true, for the moral, political, and socioeconomic structure of our civilization.
-I will discuss how we might bring about such a society, and what this world might look like.
-In any case, the reader who holds my philosophy must also accept that it could be wrong.
-This shouldn’t be a perspective that limits, but one that attempts to see all ideas and inspire new ones.
-This isn’t a fixed, closed reality, but a logic that is open to interpretation and experimentation.
-Everyone is free to find their own meaning in life, be it in their relationships or their passions; my philosophy seeks not to replace but to solidify this meaning in the context of a greater narrative—one that embraces our humanity and sees the best in our nature.
+This is the end of Part 1: If Truth Exists.
+In the next part of my blog, One System, I will discuss the practical implications of my philosophy, assuming it’s true, for the moral and psychosocial design of sentient civilizations, and thus the political and economic structure of human societies.
+In any case, this shouldn’t be a perspective that limits, but one that attempts to see all ideas and inspire new ones.
+This isn’t a fixed, insular reality, but a logic that is open to interpretation and experimentation.
+Everyone should find their own meaning in life, be it in their relationships or their passions; my philosophy seeks not to replace but to solidify this meaning in the context of a greater narrative—one that embraces our humanity and sees the best in our nature.
 One that heals our past and ensures our future.
 One that brings all our narratives together.
 This is a story whose scope is boundless, and possibilities endless.
-And we have just become its main characters.
+And we have just become its Author.